wpgp/BEARmod/README.md

 # BEARmod
 Basic Epidemic, Activity, and Response COVID-19 model

 This model implements a basic SEIR simulation model, accounting for variable daily movement patterns, recovery rates, and contact rates.
 The timestep defaults to daily, but can be changed to better approximate continuous time.
+This paper is further explored in [1]

 For a placeholder dummy dataset and example simulation run, please see "run_model_small.R", which uses a dummy movement dataset "testmove.csv"